 Our adventures in beekeeping started in 2017.
-4 years in and we are still learning every single day.
+We are still learning every single day.
 It is an incredibly complex and dynamic enterprise but it is pretty darn cool to see all the work the bees do inside the hives!

 Honey bees have a 3 mile range and ours forage in hay fields, gardens, wildflowers, and, of course, the onions.

 Most years we are able to get at least one harvest of honey - either in the mid summer or the fall.

 In the winter we leave the bees at least one box of honey, add in some hard candy, wrap the hives, and say goodnight until the spring.